EdDataScienceEES/tutorial-emmmahouse/index.md

 ## 4. Creating a simple interactive table
 PHEW!
 All that background data wrangling is done, now we can focus on our first aim: to make a *simple interactive table*.

+Data tables in general, are **fundamental tools** when it comes to data analysis.
+They provide an excellent **oveview of the data set** without any manipulation.
+They are prefect for **organising data** in a manner that is **accessible** for more people.
+Imagine handing your mother an excel spreadsheet and then a beautiful clear table with the exact same information.
+She will be far more likely to engage with and understand the latter.
+Hopefully this emphasises the importance of tables, especially when analysing larger datasets.

+Now lets take this a step further and talk about interactive tables.
+These let the audience **engage with the data directly**, allow them to filter through values, finding their own conclusions.
+It adds an element of **fun** for those who have no background in data analysis and makes the data even more accessible than it already was.

+Now there are several ways to create an interactive table, different functions that can be used.
+In this tutorial we will cover the use of **DT** which allows a range of table features that allows customised interactions.
+You piece together the code based on how you would like the table to look:

+i.
+We would like the table in a **list format** ii.
+We would like **10 rows of data per page**, otherwise it would be too overwhelming iii.
+We would like a **search bar** to aid data observations for the audience

+This *criteria* we have made can be easily transferred into code, specifically, into a 'list' as seen below.

 ```
 # Creating a simple interactive data table